AkhiraChain/go-sdk/docs/custom.md

 ### Custom Contracts

-With the thirdweb SDK, you can get a contract instance for any contract\.
-Additionally, if you deployed your contract using thirdweb deploy, you can get a more explicit and intuitive interface to interact with your contracts\.
+With the akhira SDK, you can get a contract instance for any contract\.
+Additionally, if you deployed your contract using akhira deploy, you can get a more explicit and intuitive interface to interact with your contracts\.

 ### Getting a Custom Contract Instance

-Let's take a look at how you can get a custom contract instance for one of your contracts deployed using the thirdweb deploy flow:
+Let's take a look at how you can get a custom contract instance for one of your contracts deployed using the akhira deploy flow:

 ```
 import (
-	"github.com/thirdweb-dev/go-sdk/thirdweb"
+	"github.com/akhirachain/go-sdk/akhira"
 )

 privateKey = "..."

-sdk, err := thirdweb.NewAkhiraSDK("mumbai", &thirdweb.SDKOptions{
+sdk, err := akhira.NewAkhiraSDK("mumbai", &akhira.SDKOptions{
 	PrivateKey: privateKey,
 })